 In 1943 tracker Riley was awarded the highest police award, the King’s Medal for Distinguished Service, and this film is a tribute to his achievements.

 Blacktracker combines Bernadette Yhi Riley’s research of her grandfather with a dramatised narrative of tracker Riley’s solved murder cases and achievements in finding people lost in the bush.
 It was shot with the involvement of many family members, starred renowned actors including the late Bill Hunter, and was written and directed while Michael Riley was working with ABC Television’s Aboriginal Programs Unit.

-This beautifully made and penetrating film is tribute to Tracker Riley, one of the greatest of all Aboriginal trackers as told by his family and descendants.
-His life encompassed a period of great oppression in the history of Aboriginal people, but, Tracker Riley's legendary skills and deep humanity lifted him above the ignorance of the times.
+This beautifully made and captivating film is tribute to Riley and told by his family and descendants.
+His life encompassed a period of great oppression in the history of Aboriginal people, but, tracker Riley's legendary skills and deep humanity lifted him above the ignorance of the times.